Sašo Janev

-Sašo Janev (Сашо Јанев; born 3 May 1970) is a Macedonian former footballer who is kast known to have played as a defender for Devolli.
+Sašo Janev (Сашо Јанев; born 3 May 1970) is a Macedonian former professional footballer who played as a defender.
 He is now a coach.

 Career

 Before the 1999 season, Janev signed for Ecuadorian side Emelec.
 Before the second half of 1999–00, he signed for Vardar in North Macedonia.
-Before the second half of 2001–02, he signed for Polishclub Hutnik Kraków.
+Before the second half of 2001–02, he signed for Polish club Hutnik Kraków.
 In 2002, Janev returned to Vardar in the Macedonian top flight.
-After that, he signed for Albanian second tier team Devolli.
+After that, he signed for Albanian second-tier team Devolli.

 He now works as a coach.